seanjkk/streeteasy-regression-project/README.md

 ### Introduction

-After the pandemic hit New York City on March of 2021, the housing market saw a plunge in rent prices.
-Since then, rent prices have been surging rapidly to levels higher than those of prepandemic.
-As a student living in the city, navigating the volatility in the rental market is stressful.
+After the pandemic hit New York City on March of 2021, the housing market saw a huge plunge in rent prices.
+Since then, rent prices have been surging rapidly surpassing even prepandemic levels.
+As a student living in the city, navigating the high prices and volatility in the rental market is stressful.
 In this project, I will use data from StreetEasy to predict the rent prices of Manhattan housing units based on several variables.

 ### The Dataset